CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 In JavaScript, we can use **npm**.

-> **npm** is a collection of packages that can be downloaded and used to help developers write applications.
+> **npm** is a tool used for accessing packages that can be downloaded and used to help developers write applications.
+The **npm registry** is an online collection of packages that we can download using **npm** commands.

+### 🃏 Installing Jest

 Our first step will be to figure out how to install the Jest package on our machine.

-### 🃏 Installing Jest

 We can find out more about the Jest framework from the [documentation online](https://jestjs.io/docs/getting-started).